newrelic/rpm_contrib/README.md

 contributed by the community of RPM users.
 It requires the RPM Agent to run.

-To use the contrib gem, just install the `rpm_contrib` gem off gemcutter and add the gem dependency to your app, or just require rpm_contrib.
+To use the contrib gem, install the `rpm_contrib` gem off gemcutter.
+It will also install the required version of the `newrelic_rpm` gem if it's not already installed.

+For Rails 2.1 and later, add the dependency in your initializer:

+    config.gem 'rpm_contrib'

+For other frameworks, make sure you load rubygems if it isn't already, then just require the contrib gem:

+    require 'rubygems'
+    require 'rpm_contrib'

 When you load the rpm_contrib gem, the `newrelic_rpm` gem will also be initialized.
+No need for a separate require statement for `newrelic_rpm`.

 **It's important that you don't load the newrelic_rpm gem separately.** The `rpm_contrib` gem must be loaded before the `newrelic_rpm` gem initializes.